johnsiilver/boutique/docs/README.md

 ## The long summary

+Boutique is an experiment in versioned, generic state storage for Go.

-Boutique provides a state store for storing immutable data.
-This allows data retrieved from the store to be used without providing synchronization even as changes are made to data in the store by other go-routines.
+It provides a state store for storing immutable data.
+This allows data retrieved from the store to be used without synchronization.

 In addition, Boutique allows subscriptions to be registered for changes to a data field or any field changes.
 Data is versioned, so you can compare the version number between the data retrieved and the last data pulled.

 Finally, Boutique supports middleware for any change that is being committed to the store.
-This allows for sets of features, such as a storage record of changes to the store.
+This allows for features like debugging, long term storage, authorization checks, ... to be created.

 ## Best use cases?